The 3 year Sleep Regression: What to Expect From Your Preschooler

 Is Potty Training Causing Lost Sleep

 If your 3 year old has started potty training it can impact bedtime and night time sleep, too.
 Some children are thrown off by wearing underpants during the day but putting on a diaper for bedtime.
 Using the potty can be a convenient delay tactic at bedtime — and a VERY confusing one for parents!
-How do you know if they really need to go to the bathroom again ?
+How do you know if they really need to go to the bathroom again?
 But what if they really do?
 You don’t want to have accidents or setbacks!
 And it’s not hard for you to imagine the tricky transition to sleeping without diapers.
 There WILL be accidents along the way that have you and your child up in the night changing sheets and jammies.
 Here’s what can you do to make potty training work with your child’s sleep, rather than against it:

-- Make sure a last trip to the toilet is part of your bedtime routine
+- Make sure a last trip to the toilet is part of your bedtime routine.

 - Consider purchasing a set of waterproof pads for their bed — to save the mattress and make clean up simpler.